Skip to main menu Skip to content Skip to footer

 Dr. Correll recommends trying several approaches.
 Mild symptoms call for more low-key treatments including:

-• Psycho-education: teaching both the kid and the family more about the symptoms and the illness.
+• Psychoeducation: teaching both the child and the family more about the symptoms and the disorder.

 • Therapy, particularly cognitive behavioral therapy: “CBT can be good to change one’s thinking patterns,” says Correll, “and also to address developing self-esteem.
 We have to be careful that kids with a psychiatric diagnosis don’t self-stigmatize and get into a hopeless or negative mode where they feel they can’t achieve.”